Core-Bioinformatics/bulkAnalyseR/README.md

 |ENSMUSG00000051951| 6  | 4  | 2  | 0  | 47 | 37 |
 || ...  | ...  | ...  | ...  | ... | ... |

-Then you could have this metadata table:
+Below is an example of a metadata table:

 | srr        | timepoint |
 | ---        | ---       |